 Imagine a flavorful, nutritious meal that’s made all in one casserole dish that can be made ahead and reheated for an ultra-quick dinner or weekday lunches.
 This is that chicken casserole.

-This Southwest chicken casserole with quinoa requires only 20 minutes of hands-on prep time.
+This Southwest chicken casserole with quinoa requires only 20 minutes of hands-on prep time, just like our Chicken Pot Pie Casserole recipe.
 The rest of the time it’ll be tucked away in the oven baking to perfection while you tidy up the kitchen and move on to other things.
 To speed up prep on busy weeknights, spend a little time on the weekend chopping the vegetables, cooking and dicing the chicken (use our easy, no fail method for perfectly cooked chicken breasts), and measure out the spices.
 Then all you have to do is combine, mix, cover, and bake this quinoa casserole when you’re ready.

 Recipe Highlights (5 Reasons You’ll Love It)